How to Run Laravel in Windows 10 Using WSL 2 and Ubuntu 20.04

 - Builds lower than 18362 do not support WSL 2.
 Use the Windows Update Assistant to update your version of Windows.

 To check your version and build number, select

 ver command in Windows Command Prompt).
 Update to the latest Windows version in the Settings menu.

 WSL 2 Installation

 You must first enable the "Windows Subsystem for Linux" optional feature before installing any Linux distributions on Windows.
-Open PowerShell as Administrator and run:
+Open PowerShell as Administrator:

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

-We've successfully installed WSL 1.
+Now we've successfully installed WSL 1.
 To continue with WSL 2 installation, you must enable the Virtual Machine Platform optional feature.
-Open PowerShell as Administrator and run:
+Again, open PowerShell as Administrator and run:

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

 Restart your machine to complete the WSL install and update to WSL 2.